 As I mentioned, he and I communicated several times over the growing season and he connected me with another potential Ag Service Provider working at a different urban farm in Providence.
 Through this other person I conducted two workshops in July at the Mt.
 Hope Sharing Garden at Billy Taylor Park.
 The workshops focused on pests and pest management.
 Even though this garden had no caterpillar tunnels, I thought this could an opportunity to work with another ASP in Providence.
 In addition to the ASP at Billy Taylor, I also worked with an intern working at the garden.

-6. Workshop attendees (ASPs and farmers) will be interviewed about what they have learned and how the workshops have been helpful for them, what additional learning needs they have, and how they have been able to use what they’ve learned growing crops in caterpillar tunnels.
+Workshop attendees (Ag Service Providers and farmers) will be interviewed about what they have learned and how the workshops have been helpful for them, what additional learning needs they have, and how they have been able to use what they’ve learned growing crops in caterpillar tunnels.
 (Fall 2019).

 I interviewed the one SCLT employee and one African immigrant farmer about the project.
-The SCLT ASP and I discussed how some of the constructed tunnels should probably be moved to a different urban farm where they will hopefully get better used.
+The SCLT Ag Service Provider and I discussed how some of the constructed tunnels should probably be moved to a different urban farm where they will hopefully get better used.
 We plan on moving tunnels during the winter of 2020.

 The one farmer I interviewed said she is not interested in using the caterpillar tunnels again.
 She said they are too small.